 LLCs are often confused with Limited Liability Partnerships (LLPs), a type of partnership, and Professional Limited Liability Companies (PLLCs).
 These alternative business structures are popular among licensed professionals like lawyers and architects who can’t form LLCs in certain states, but want to limit their personal liability.

-The structure of an LLC is very flexible — it’s up to the members to decide how voting, ownership, management (member vs manager-managed) and meetings will function, and to describe these terms in an LLC operating agreement.
+The structure of an LLC is very flexible — it’s up to the members to decide how voting, ownership, management (LLC member vs manager-managed) and meetings will function, and to describe these terms in an LLC operating agreement.
 Though not required by most states, an operating agreement is an important measure in ensuring the success of an LLC.

 Let’s take a closer look at how LLCs differ from corporate and partnership business structures.